victorpengmx/tp/docs/team/geraldngjx.md

 ### Project: Connectify

-Connectify is a networking platform designed to help professionals efficiently manage their connections and enhance their networking experiences.
+Connectify is a networking platform designed to help SOC students efficiently manage their connections and enhance their networking experiences.

 Given below are my contributions to the project.